underscoreio/underscoreio/src/html/_posts/2016-06-27-opaque-transparent-interpreters.md

 The transparent interpreter is more modular than the opaque one.
 With a transparent interpreter we can see the structure of the program we're interpreting in terms of its algebraic data type representation.
 This means we can choose to interpret it in different ways.
-For instance, we could print logging information during interpretation, or run in a distributed environment, or use a "stackless" implementation to avoid overflowing the stack in deeploy nested calls.
+For instance, we could print logging information during interpretation, or run in a distributed environment, or use a "stackless" implementation to avoid overflowing the stack in deeply nested calls.
 With the opaque representation we can't make these choices.

 In summary, transparent interpreters trade performance for flexibility.